civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 283

-  **(1)** Everyone who, being the parent, guardian or person having the lawful care or charge of a **child** under the age of 14 years, takes, entices away, conceals, detains, receives or harbours that **child**, whether or not there is **an** order **referred to in subsection 282(1) in respect of the child** , with intent to deprive a parent, guardian or **any other** person who has the lawful care or charge of that **child**, of the possession of that **child**, is guilty of
+  **(1)** Everyone who, being the parent, guardian or person having the lawful care or charge of a child under the age of 14 years, takes, entices away, conceals, detains, receives or harbours that child, whether or not there is an order referred to in subsection 282(1) in respect of the child , with intent to deprive a parent, guardian or any other person who has the lawful care or charge of that child, of the possession of that child, is guilty of

-> **Explanatory Note**:
-> Existing text of subsection 283(1):
-> *Existing Text*:
-> > Every one who, being the parent, guardian or person having the lawful care or charge of a person under the age of fourteen years, takes, entices away, conceals, detains, receives or harbours that person, whether or not there is a custody order in relation to that person made by a court anywhere in Canada, with intent to deprive a parent or guardian, or any other person who has the lawful care or charge of that person, of the possession of that person, is guilty of
-> > an indictable offence and is liable to imprisonment for a term not exceeding ten years; or
-> > an offence punishable on summary conviction.

 ## Coordinating Amendments